oracle-devrel/devo.tutorials/deploying-monitoring-redis-oke.md

    kubectl -n monitoring port-forward prom-operator-grafana-77cdf86d94-m8pv5 3000:3000
    ```

-1. Access Grafana by pointing your browser to `http://localhost:3000`.
+1. Access Grafana by connecting to port 30 on your browser (`http://localhost:3000`).

    Login with admin/prom-operator.
 Use the default username and password if you have not yet changed them.
 Once you've logged in, you should be able to see the default Kubernetes dashboards.

 ## Deploy Redis Cluster

-1. Create a namespace for redis:
+1. Create a namespace for Redis:

    ```console
    kubectl create namespace redis